HIDGlobalDocs/style-guide/docs/a-to-z/term-collections/accessibility-terms.md

 # Accessibility terms

-Write in a way that puts people first by using the phrase *person with* or *person who.*
+Write in a way that puts people first by using the phrase *person with* or *person who*.

-Don’t use language that defines people by their disability, such as *disabled, impaired,* and *the deaf.* A person might have a visual impairment, but that person isn’t impaired.
+Don’t use language that defines people by their disability, such as *disabled, impaired*, and *the deaf*.
+A person might have a visual impairment, but that person isn’t impaired.

 **Examples**